 In today’s economy, franchises that offer personal services have stood out as some of the companies with the most rapid growth.
 We see fitness, retail, real estate, and lodging franchises take center stage today, and it’s a trend we’re happy to be part of.

-Today, we’re proud to say that Alloy programs are among the most effective in the world for helping people look and feel their absolute best.
+Today, we’re proud to say that Alloy programs are among the most effective in the world.
+Known for helping people look and feel their absolute best.
 This is a legacy we’re incredibly proud of, and it impacts everything we do in business.

 More Companies Will Franchise in Coming Years

 The world is changing, fitness franchises have grown and businesses are being forced to adapt accordingly.
 Luckily, franchising remains one of the best ways to do it.
 We saw this back in 2011.
 Our training studio (formerly known as North Point Fitness) in Roswell, Georgia, decided to make the shift from a licensing model to a franchising model.
 At that time, North Point had been in business for about 20 years.
 It was the most successful personal training studio per square foot in the country.